richbl/a-bash-template/README.md

 ### Command Line Parsing and Completeness Testing

-When **A-Bash-Template** is first run, it parses the command line to identify command line argument values (*e.g.*, `--password = pass123`), and also check to see whether all required arguments have been set.
+When **A-Bash-Template** is first run, it parses the command line to identify command line argument values (*e.g.*, `--password = pass123`), and also checks to see whether all required arguments have been set.
 If command line arguments are missing, the script will report it:

     $ ./bash_template.sh -a one